 Once you see this movement you go ahead and look for an entry.

 If the candlesticks are moving to a point where it is making a new low, this would not be a good time to enter a trade.
 However, once the candles fail to make a new a low watch to see if it forms a bullish formation.
+Here is an example of a master candle setup.

 In this example, I bumped down to a one hour chart to make an entry.
 This is perfectly fine to do.
 This could give you a more accurate place to make an entry point.
 As I said, the 4 hour and 1-minute time frames are the preferred time frames for this strategy.
 Yes, there is less of an opportunity for a trade, but the signals are very strong when you are in a higher time frame.

-Rule #5: Stop loss/ Take Profit Target
+Rule #5: Stop Loss / Take Profit Target

 Always remember to be placing a stop loss, and having a good target area.
 With this strategy, we recommend using a 30-50 pip stop.

-Your take profit can be when the price touches the other Bollinger bands.
+Your take profit can be when the price touches the other Bollinger Bands.

 Tap here to read another great trading strategy!
 This one requires no indicators, just pure price action!